 The complexity of achieving health and wellness, together with the clinical prevention and treatment of dysfunction caused by lifestyle related diseases, is the domain of Lifestyle Medicine.
 Catherine is Director of Aceso Lifestyle Medicine Ltd, a company which promotes wellness through education, understanding and engagement with nutrition, exercise and stress management – all strong contributory factors of chronic disease.

 Catherine’s work has evolved over her years in Practice – inspired by her patients, their questions, challenges, and interest in improving their health.
-Always interested in expanding her knowledge of the complexities of the human body, and the spectrum of health, Catherine is currently undertaking a postgraduate programme in Nutritional Medicine, with the University of Surrey.
+Always interested in expanding her knowledge of the complexities of the human body, and the spectrum of health, Catherine has completed a postgraduate programme in Nutritional Medicine,at the University of Surrey.
 As with her other learning, she integrates this additional knowledge into her current Practice.

 In order to offer the best quality information, much that is included in this site is taken from the official websites of the professional registering bodies.
 Links to these sites are included within the text – to provide further reading material for those with an interest.
 I hope you will explore this site and find the information you may be looking for.